Difference Between Memorandum & Articles of Association

 The MOA has the name of every shareholder in it who are the founding members.
 The shareholders are also the subscribers as they are subscribing their names in the incorporation of the company.
 The document contains information on just one or two pages depending on the list of subscribers.

-After the company incorporation, you cant make any changes in MOA.
+After the company incorporation, you can’t make any changes in MOA.
 So, it’s important to carefully review the accuracy of the information before submitting it for incorporation.

 Articles of Association (AOA)

-The AOA is a more detailed document as compared to MOA.
+The AOA is a more detailed document as compared to the MOA.
 It contains various rules for admin, officers, and company management.
 The AOA document must have the following elements in it

 • Members Liability